 As I’m putting the finishing touches on my ebook, How to Have Your Cake and Eat It, Too — all about being a mother and pursuing your own passions — I’m reposting some of my favorite posts from the archives!
-If you want to be notified when the ebook is ready, just submit your email address here.

 Let me start by saying that I don’t follow these tips or ideas perfectly.
 In fact, as I was thinking about this post, I realized I’ve been kind of hard on my husband for the last week or so.
 You see, when things get stressful, one way I initially react is by working harder to keep control of our house – staying on top of chores, making sure everything is in its place, et cetera.
 Add to that the fact that nesting is kicking in big time, and I’ve definitely been expecting my husband to live up to my standards.